Money and loyalty: A look inside dramatic Trump-Cohen rift

 And despite telling confidants that he thought he had a shot at White House chief of staff after the election, Cohen was never given a West Wing job.
 He remained in New York when Trump moved to Washington.

-Cohen found ways to profit from the arrangement, making millions from corporations by selling access to Trump, but felt adrift and isolated from Trump, according to two people familiar with his thinking who spoke on condition of anonymity because but not authorized to discuss private conversations.
+Cohen found ways to profit from the arrangement, making millions from corporations by selling access to Trump, but felt adrift and isolated from Trump, according to two people familiar with his thinking who spoke on condition of anonymity because they were not authorized to discuss private conversations.

 But early one April morning, more than three dozen federal agents raided Cohen’s home, office and hotel room.